 To test how fswatch works, open two Terminal windows (Let us call them Terminal 1 and Terminal 2).

-And, in the Terminal 2 do some operations such as creating files/folders, deleting files, modifying files etc.
+And, in the Terminal 2 do some operations such as creating files/folders, deleting files, and modifying files etc.

 Whatever you do in the terminal 2 will be notified on the Terminal 1.
 Have a look at the following screenshots.